LinuxCNC/linuxcnc-live-build/README.md

 - Added ```Probe Basic``` repository.
 To install: ```sudo apt update``` then ```sudo apt install python3-probe-basic```

 - NOTE: External repositories provided as a convenience to users if they wish to use companion products.
 No Software to be installed by this installer.

+- NOTE: "ipv6.disable=1" so installation does not stall during network config at sites with no dhcpv6 server.